FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/controls/webcam-feeds.md

 %}

 # Viewing webcam feeds
 The webcam feed area will display one webcam feed at a time.
-If you have added multiple webcam feeds, you can cycle through them using the `PREV` and `NEXT` buttons on the left and right sides of the widget.
+If you have added multiple webcam feeds, you can cycle through them using the `PREV` and `NEXT` buttons on the left and right sides of the viewer.

 ![view multiple webcam feeds](_images/view_multiple_webcam_feeds.png)